hayoung0Lee/Toy-NextJS-BloggingTool/README.md

 - Applied debounce to buttons in setting menu

-- Login, logout, signout prototyping is localStorage
+- Login, logout, signout prototyping using localStorage

 - Apis with [custom functions](./src/utils/common.ts) using fs modules